One of the most important questions you need to ask yourself before you start your rug search is:

 - You can go with a large rug that runs perpendicularly under your desk and the 2 chairs – say a 9x12 – this would be ideal for a larger office

 A nice plush rug in the kitchen is a must have.
-As much time as we spend cooking and washing dishes we deserve a rug that provides us with comfort and makes us happy.
+As much time as we spend cooking and washing dishes, we deserve a rug that provides us with comfort and makes us happy.
 Please remember, just because a rug is not “a kitchen rug” does not mean it wouldn’t be perfect in a kitchen.
-A rug can be both stylish and durable, and can even be a perfect addition to an outdoor kitchen or patio area!
+A rug can be both stylish and durable, and can be a great addition to an outdoor kitchen or patio area!

 Smaller rugs seem to find their homes in the kitchen.
-In front of the sink – 2x4 can be perfect; in front of the stove – 2x3 usually is ideal.
+In front of the sink – 2x4 can be perfect; in front of the stove – 2x3.
 Runners may be the answer if you have long counters.
 An aesthetically pleasing and fun alternative can be having a round rug in the center of a large kitchen.
 Remember, the larger the space, the more you should cover to make sure the room feels balanced.